 There are some differences in this respect.
 The main principle is that a ship can only be arrested if the claim is a maritime claim and the vessel owned by the debtor.
-If a claim is secured by a maritime lien on a vessel, such vessel can be arrested regardless of the debtor and it is not necessary to show any threat that the defendant will hide, destroy or dispose of his property.
+If a claim is secured by a maritime lien on a vessel such vessel can be arrested regardless of the debtor and it is not necessary to show any threat that the defendant will hide, destroy or dispose of his property.

-12. Does your country recognise maritime liens?
+12. Does you country recognise maritime liens?
 Under which International Convention, if any?

 Finland recognises maritime liens.
-The claims secured by a maritime lien are listed in the Maritime Code, Chapter 3, which corresponds to the list in the International Convention for the Unification of Certain Rules relating to Maritime Liens and Mortgages of 1967.
+The claims secured by a maritime lien are listed in the Maritime Code, Chapter 3 which corresponds to the list in the International Convention for the Unification of Certain Rules relating to Maritime Liens and Mortgages of 1967.
 However, Finland has signed the Convention but it has not been ratified.

 A maritime lien is valid even if the debtor is a non-operating vessel owner, a charterer or other person who takes use of the vessel.

-13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?

-Generally, the application for an arrest must be served on the defendant and the defendant is given an opportunity to file a defense before the arrest order is finally given.
-As this procedure often endangers the purpose of the arrest, it is possible to obtain an interlocutory order, which is immediately enforceable without any service of documents on the defendant.
+Generally, the application for an arrest must be served on the defendant and the defendant be given an opportunity to file a defence before the arrest order is finally given.
+As this procedure www.shiparrested.com often endangers the purpose of the arrest it is possible to obtain an interlocutory order which is immediately enforceable without any service of documents on the defendant.
 In cases of extreme urgency an arrest order may even be obtained on the same day it is filed and enforced provided that the required security is available.

-14. Do you need to provide a POA or any other documents of the claim to the Court?
+14. Do you need to provide a POA, or any other documents of the claim to the Court?

-If the court so orders, a lawyer shall produce a POA personally signed by his/her client unless orally retained by the party in court.
-In general, courts do not require POAs from attorneys at law (i.e. members of the Finnish Bar Association).
+A lawyer shall produce a POA personally signed by his/her client unless orally retained by the party in court.
+An advocate (member of the Finnish Bar) does not need to present a POA in the court.

 There are no specific requirements regarding the particulars of the arrest application but it should at least contain details of the applicant and the defendant, particulars of the vessel to be arrested, particulars of the amount of the claim with supporting documentation, a brief account of the grounds of the claim and an explanation why the arrest is considered to be necessary by the applicant.